AlignedIT/IonQ-Demo-HU/README.md

 November 16, 2020

-Presentation and code developed by Alex Khan
+Presentation and code developed by Alex Khan.

 Portions of code were taken from AWS sample code